-Peter Feuerherd is NCR news editor.
-Feuerherd is a veteran of the Catholic and religious press, having written for Commonweal, St. Anthony Messenger, and diocesan newspapers in Indianapolis, Cincinnati, Detroit, Albany, Long Island and New York City.
+Peter Feuerherd, former NCR news editor, is a veteran of the Catholic and religious press, having written for Commonweal, St. Anthony Messenger, and diocesan newspapers in Indianapolis, Cincinnati, Detroit, Albany, Long Island and New York City.
 He is the winner of numerous Catholic Press Association and religious press awards and is the author of "Holy Land USA: A Catholic Ride Through America's Evangelical Landscape" (Crossroad).
-Feuerherd writes from Queens, NY, where he is also an adjunct professor of journalism at St. John's University.
+Feuerherd writes from Queens, New York, where he is also an adjunct professor of journalism at St. John's University.
 He is a regular on the basketball courts of the borough.

 The study that Pope Francis commissioned on the history of women deacons is complete and on the pontiff's desk.
 But members of the commission aren't making any promises.